telerik/ajax-docs/controls/socialshare/appearance-and-styling/use-custom-icons-for-styled-buttons.md

 ---
 title: Use Custom Icons for Styled Buttons
-page_title: Use Custom Icons for Styled Buttons | UI for ASP.NET AJAX Documentation
+page_title: Use Custom Icons for Styled Buttons | RadSocialShare for ASP.NET AJAX Documentation
 description: Use Custom Icons for Styled Buttons
 slug: socialshare/appearance-and-styling/use-custom-icons-for-styled-buttons
 tags: use,custom,icons,for,styled,buttons